mvw/hackerrank/Functional Programming/Persistent Structures/Minimum Multiple/README.md

 The flip side is that the "Minimum Multiple" problem involves changes to the matrix.

-For the example in data
+For the example input data
 ```erlang
 5
 2 5 6 1 9